kylemocode/ConsumerX/README.md

 ```
 The lower number has a higher priority than the bigger number, the default priority is 5.

-If the tasks have same priorities, it will be implemented with pattern of last in first out (LIFO)
+If the tasks have same priorities, it will be implemented with pattern of First In First Out (FIFO).

 ## QueueEntity
 ```typescript